nomemory/tutorial-java8-streams-lambdas/README.md

 }
 ```

-PS: Java IDEs now auto-suggest the replacement of every anonymous inner class with lambda expressions.
-Be careful when doing that, especially on well-established code bases - they are not the same!
+PS: Careful with this subtle difference!

-#### Partial Function Application and Currying
+#### Partial Function Application

 To makes thing even more complicated we can have lambdas generating other lambdas by partially initializing them.